StarRocks/starrocks-kubernetes-operator/doc/api.md

 </em>
 </td>
 <td>
-<p>annotation for fe pods. user can config monitor annotation for collect to monitor system.</p>
+<p>annotation for be pods. user can config monitor annotation for collect to monitor system.</p>
 </td>
 </tr>
 <tr>